lucidsoftware/lucid-programming-competition-2024/problems/FatiguedFourHundred/description.md

 Our input always includes exactly two digits to the right of the decimal, for example: `60.00`, `75.31`, `115.20`.

 # Constraints
-* The number of swimmers will always be between 1 and 1000
+* The number of swimmers will always be between 1 and 50000
-* The input times in seconds will be between 0.01 and 1000.00
+* The input times in seconds will be between 1.00 and 1000.00

 # Output
 For each swimmer, you should output the four recommended effort levels for each stroke followed by the predicted fastest possible time they could swim the 400 IM using the predictive model described above.
 The effort level must be one of these numbers: `{75, 80, 85, 90, 95, 100}`.
 You should omit the `%` sign.
-The predicted time should be in seconds and rounded to the nearest hundredth place.
-Similar to the input format, you should always include exactly two digits to the right of the decimal.
+The predicted time should be measured in seconds and rounded to the nearest _tenth_ of a second (a single digit to the right of the decimal).

 ```
 <Butterfly effort level> <Backstroke effort level> <Breaststroke effort level> <Freestyle effort level> <Predicted time>